← Back to Articles

 Quick Brief shows only the key point of each section

-Average cost of a single bad hire in the UK
+Average cost of a single bad hire — and that is just the UK figure

-According to the Chartered Institute of Personnel and Development, the average cost of recruiting the wrong person — factoring in direct fees, lost productivity, management time, and the cost of replacing them — is over £30,000.
+According to the Chartered Institute of Personnel and Development (CIPD), the average cost of recruiting the wrong person in the UK — factoring in direct fees, lost productivity, management time, and the cost of replacing them — exceeds £30,000.
 For senior roles, the figure is closer to £150,000.
+Equivalent studies across the US, Australia, and the UAE consistently arrive at the same conclusion: a bad hire costs between 50% and 200% of the role's annual salary, regardless of currency or market.

 Why bad hires happen